Posted on: December 18, 2025

 - Asking groups or couples who their designated driver is as they arrive

-- Having someone volunteer to DD any guests that need to be taken home
+- Having someone volunteer to DD any guests who need to be taken home

 - Call someone an Uber, Lyft, or taxi on your own dime or theirs